Detectability of Varied Hybridization Scenarios using Genome-Scale Hybrid Detection Methods

 \subsection{Simulations}

-All methods were tested on the same proposed networks and compared in their ability to test for the presence of hybridization events within either the triples or quartets of taxa used as input.
+All methods were tested on the same proposed networks and compared in their ability to test for the presence of hybridization events in relation to either the three or four taxa used as input.
 Networks used for simulation are illustrated in Figures \ref{fig:fig-kongkubatkonets}, \ref{fig:fig-n10n25nets}, and \ref{fig:fig-n15nets}.
-These vary in number of reticulations, number of taxa, depth of reticulations and their mixing parameter $\gamma$ which denotes how much ancestral DNA is passed from the minor hybrid edge to the hybrid node.
+These vary in number of reticulations, number of taxa, depth of reticulations and their mixing parameter $\gamma$, which denotes how much ancestral DNA is passed from the minor hybrid edge to the hybrid node.
 Size ranges from 4--25 taxa, where the number of reticulation events for networks with 10, 15, and 25 taxa are 20\% of the number of taxa.
 Each reticulation event can have singular or multiple affected taxa downstream of the hybridization event.
 We name the networks based on the number of taxa ($n$) and number of hybridizations ($h$).
 For example, the first network in Figure \ref{fig:fig-kongkubatkonets} is denoted n4h1 as it has four taxa ($n=4$) and one hybridization ($h=1$).
-Six out of the twelve networks are replicated from earlier studies: 1) the four networks (n4h1, n4h1$_{\textrm{introgression}}$, n8h3 and n5h2) in Figure \ref{fig:fig-kongkubatkonets} were used in \cite{KongKubatko} and 2) the networks n10h2 and n15h3 (in Figures \ref{fig:fig-n10n25nets} and \ref{fig:fig-n15nets}) were used in \cite{solisane}.
+Six out of the twelve networks are replicated from earlier studies; specifically, four networks (n4h1, n4h1$_{\textrm{introgression}}$, n8h3 and n5h2) in Figure \ref{fig:fig-kongkubatkonets} were used in \cite{KongKubatko}, and two networks (n10h2 and n15h3) in Figures \ref{fig:fig-n10n25nets} and \ref{fig:fig-n15nets}, respectively, were used in \cite{solisane}.